Design Education · Long-Form Leadership

 The field evolves faster than syllabi do by default

-If you teach the same course for twelve years without rebuilding it, you're teaching 2011 design in 2023.
-I rebuilt or significantly revised every course at least twice.
+If you teach the same course for fourteen years without rebuilding it, you're teaching 2011 design in 2025.
+I've rebuilt or significantly revised every course at least twice, and I'm still iterating.
 The work of curriculum development is never finished — it tracks the field, and the field moves.

 Cross-disciplinary juries produce better designers